OmarMiniesy/Notes/Cryptography/Digital Signatures.md

 Therefore, digital signatures must:
 * Depend on the message itself.
 * Use information unique to sender.
-* Easy to produce, recognize, and verify.
+* Be easy to produce, recognize, and verify.
 * Hard to forge.

 ---